showersville/Timer-app/README.md

 # Timer-app
-A 3 minutes timer count down
+A 3 minutes timer count down written in python